dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

     In [another article](https://www.arcadeattack.co.uk/brian-moriarty/),
-    Brian Moriatry, the creator of **Loom**, shares his opinion about the VGA remake of the game (he calls it "an abomination", so apparently he's quite unimpressed...)
-Note that about one third of the original game's dialogue had been cut from the VGA remake.
+    Brian Moriatry, the creator of **Loom**, shares his opinion about the VGA remake of the game (he calls it "an abomination", so apparently, he's quite unimpressed...)
+Note that about one-third of the original game's dialogue had been cut from the VGA remake.

-    In any case, the point here is it would be a mistake to outright dismiss the original EGA games, thinking they are "inferior" somehow.
+    In any case, the point here is it would be a mistake to dismiss the original EGA games outright, thinking they are "inferior" somehow.
 Even if you might prefer the VGA remakes in the end, you should at least give the EGA versions a chance to experience the creators' original vision.